-Driving down scenic Highway 1 may be a popular California road trip but exploring Northern California by car is equally as breathtaking and boasts a lot of noteworthy sights.
-From fog-shrouded coastlines to towering redwood trees, Northern California is characterized by small towns and stunning wilderness.
-Here’s a 5-day Northern California road trip itinerary to make the most of your time in this stunning part of the state.
+Driving down scenic Highway 1 may be a popular California road trip but exploring Northern California by car is equally as breathtaking and boasts a lot of noteworthy sights that should not be missed.
+From fog-shrouded coastlines to towering redwood trees, the northern half of the state is characterized by landscapes that are unique to this portion of California.
+Here’s a Northern California road trip to make the most of your time on your trip through this stunning part of the Golden State.

-Start your trip out wandering around San Francisco for a day.
-Eat some dim sum in the Inner Richmond, check out the colorful murals in the Mission, get some of the best views of the Golden Gate Bridge by hiking Land’s End.
-Plan to take the BART back to San Francisco International Airport (SFO) and pick up your car the following morning, since it’s a big hassle to have a car in the city with limited parking.
-The public transportation system is excellent and there are plenty of ride-share options as well.
+Travel tip: plan to take the BART back to San Francisco International Airport (SFO) and pick up your car the following morning, since it’s a big hassle to have a car in the city with limited parking (plus you’ll save money).
 If you stay near downtown, BART will never be too far away for a quick ride to the airport in the morning.

 If you still have energy head to the small town of Fort Bragg, which is an easy 16-minute drive from Mendocino.
 On the way you can stop at the Mendocino Coast Botanical Gardens (worth it for it coastal views and 47 acres of plants) or just continue on to the famed Glass Beach, which is located in MacKerricher State Park and is filled with colorful sea glass as far as the eye can see.

 - Pick-up a sandwich from the Mendocino Market, to eat picnic-style at Mendocino Headlands State Park.

 - For a casual dinner, go to Frankie’s for solid pizza and a scoop or two of ice cream for dessert.

 There are plenty of bed and breakfasts throughout Mendocino and Fort Bragg that won’t break the bank.